 - Landlords can ask about the applicant’s age if the property is an age-specific community.
 For example, there might be a senior living community where the age of the residents matters.

-- The landlord can ask about the potential tenant’s religious beliefs if a religious organization controls the property.
+- As per 42 US Code § 3607 (a), the landlord can ask about the potential tenant’s religious beliefs if a religious organization controls the property.

 - Race, color, or national origin

 - Gender identity and sexual orientation

 - Religious beliefs